 Interviewing with NERA Economic Consulting?
 Well, NERA is no MBB.
 In fact, if you look at a list of top 20 consulting firms, NERA won’t be on it.
-That being said, NERA is still a major player in the consulting industry and here’s why: NERA Economic Consulting is the top economic consulting firm, period.
+That being said, NERA is still a major player in the consulting industry and here’s why: NERA Economic Consulting is one of the top economic consulting firms.

 Let’s just quickly discuss the difference between a top management consulting firm and an economic consulting firm.
 While MBB’s main focus is strategy, economic consulting firms like NERA’s focus is on economics first and strategy second.